 - what is your bounce rate like compared to your competitors?

 - how long does it take before a visitor bounces and how does this compare to your competitors? (aka Time to Bounce)

-By the nature of shopping this means that most eCommerce websites have a high bounce rate so if yours does it doesn't necessarily mean you may loose your rankings.
+By the nature of shopping this means that most e-commerce websites have a high bounce rate so if yours does it doesn't necessarily mean you may lose rankings.

-There are many ways to do this and Amazon.com is a good example.
+There are many ways to do this.
+In eCommerce Amazon.com is a good example.
 You arrive and see the price of the product but the website is laid out in a way that will make you want to stick around by using features such as: